-Year after year, the Knights of Columbus has earned the highest possible quality ratings for financial soundness from outside ratings agencies.
-The Order provides the highest quality insurance, annuity and long-term care products to its members, along with many other fraternal benefits.
+Year after year, the Knights of Columbus has earned the highest possible quality ratings for financial soundness from outside rating agencies.
+The Order provides the highest quality insurance, annuity, and long-term care products to its members, along with many other fraternal benefits.

 The Supreme Council is the governing body of the Knights of Columbus and is responsible for the development of the organization as a whole.
-Supreme Council duties include establishing the Order in new regions and setting up regional authorities, defining and advancing its values and goals, undertaking organization-wide initiatives, promoting awareness of the Knights’ mission worldwide, and protecting the families of members through its extensive insurance program.
-Members working in local, or subordinate councils, however, carry on the majority of the Knights’ beneficial work.
+Supreme Council’s duties include establishing order in new regions and setting up regional authorities, defining and advancing its values and goals, undertaking organization-wide initiatives, promoting awareness of the Knights’ mission worldwide, and protecting the families of members through its extensive insurance program.
+Members working in local or subordinate councils, however, carry on the majority of the Knights’ beneficial work.

 There are many calendar formats in the world.
 The one most familiar to us is the Julian Calendar which begins in January and ends in December.

-After that, for those of us in the business world, we are familiar with the term Fiscal Year.
+After that, those of us in the business world are familiar with the term Fiscal Year.
 Fiscal Years can be many things to many people.
-Some governmental organization operate on a Fiscal Year that starts on July 1st and ends on June 30th.
+Some governmental organizations operate on a Fiscal Year that starts on July 1st and ends on June 30th.